lukavr05/final-year-project/documents/main.typ

 == Timeline

-In essence, the project will initially focus on the binary analysis and feature extraction aspect.
+Before I begin coding, I plan to research the theory behind author attribution in the context of programming.
+This research will be collated into a brief report on *Author Attribution*, to define the different techniques on identifying a code author given their code, that will be included in the main project report.
+In essence, the practical side of the project will initially focus on the binary analysis and feature extraction aspect.
 I intend to research and produce prototypes of tool(s) that will be able to extract meaningful data from binary files that can be used by a machine learning algorithm.
 Following this, I will produce a *Binary Analysis and Feature Extraction Report*, documenting both my research and implementation process, as well as the key concepts and techniques applied.
 #linebreak()
 #linebreak()
 For the machine learning aspect, I will first consolidate all applicable learning from my Machine Learning module (CS3920), alongside external research, and draft a plan regarding the application of this learning to the project.
 Subsequently, I will perform preliminary machine learning experiments, assessing and evaluating the results and documenting these in a *Machine Learning Report*.